 The Regulations also govern orbital locations for satellites and the use of spectrum in space, an area where individual states are not sovereign.

 World Radiocommunication Conferences (WRCs) are the only instruments that can amend the Radio Regulations.
 These are convened by the radio division of the International Telecommunication Union, a specialized agency of the UN known as the ITU-R, every three or four years.
-WRCs are often held at the ITU-R’s headquarters in Geneva but the next one, WRC-19, will take place at Egypt’s Sharm El Sheikh beach resort, from October 28 to November 22.
+WRCs are often held at the ITU-R’s headquarters in Geneva but the last one, WRC-19, took place at Egypt’s Sharm El Sheikh beach resort, in October and November 2019.
+The next one’s location has been not decided, but it will take over four weeks in 2023.

 Voting is theoretically possible at WRCs, but in practice all decisions are made by consensus.
 This is because the ITU-R does not police the Radio Regulations; they are only obeyed because every Administration has agreed to them.